• About Us

 What is Natasha’s Law?

-Natasha’s Law is coming in to force on October 1st; this law directly impacts businesses that sell food prepacked for direct sale (PPDS) in England, Wales and Northern Ireland.
-The new law means all businesses will be required to label PPDS with the name of the food and a full ingredients list.
+Natasha’s Law came in to force on October 1st 2021; this law directly impacts businesses that sell food prepacked for direct sale (PPDS) in England, Wales and Northern Ireland.
+The law means all businesses will be required to label PPDS with the name of the food and a full ingredients list.
 Most important of all, allergenic ingredients must be emphasised within this list.
-Are you ready?

 Why the need?